lionslancer/latex-jp/guide/README.md

 ### Comments

 The *j* classes have a number of flaws which make them less than ideal for professional documents.
-The *js* classes addressed these issues, effectively obsoleting their *j* class counterparts.
+The *js* classes addressed these issues, effectively rendering their *j* class counterparts obsolete.

 The second good option is the `jlreq` class.
 As there are no vertical *js* classes, it is the *only* option for producing high quality vertical documents without manually tweaking settings.